HOME:

 Hamilton’s attorneys for work related to this matter.
 In December, 1997,

-the insurance carrier indicated it might dispute the claim and renegged
+the insurance carrier indicated it might dispute the claim and reneged

 on its agreement to pay Jenner & Block for services already rendered.